thunder1035/Escape_The_Beast/README.md

 Deeper into the jungle, your team is ambushed.
 Communication with base is comprimised Unseen movements in the shadows, piercing screams in the dark , This is no ordinary predator.
 You were sent to hunt.
 Now, you are hunted,
-Survival is your only mission.
+Survival is your only option, Explore The Map to know Beast's true intention.

 LICENSE
 Code under GPL 3.0+